 container.jsand the Turbine engine.

 libSandbox.htmlcan be modified to manually test whatever you would like.
-For example, if you're testing that your awesome new "focus" event feature works, you can add a text input to the
+For example, if you'd like to test that your brand new "focus" event type is working as desired, you can add a text input to the

 You are welcome to commit

 Installing as a Dependency

 If you find yourself using the the sandbox tool frequently, you may wish to install it as a dependency in your project.
 This will allow the sandbox tool to run more quickly and provide more control over when you upgrade to newer versions of the sandbox.